cosmicexplorer/helm-rg/README.md

             - not for file names -- newlines are still removed there
             - would need to use text properties to move by match results then, for everything that uses `helm-rg--apply-matches-with-file-for-bounce` basically
     - [x] visiting the file should go to the appropriate line of the file!
+        - [ ] should flash a highlight of the matched text when visiting the file!
 - [x] color all results in the file in the async action!
     - [x] don't recolor when switching to a different result in the same file!
     - [x] don't color matches whenever file path matches `helm-rg-shallow-highlight-files-regexp`